menandmice/micetro_docs/guides/user-manual/ipam.rst

 3. Click :guilabel:`OK` in the confirmation dialog box that appears.

-You can manage access to Containers just as you can for other object types in the Men&Mice Suite, but there is one important distinction – You can set Inherited Access for Containers.
+You can manage access to Containers just as you can for other object types in Micetro, but there is one important distinction – You can set Inherited Access for Containers.

 When you open the Access dialog box for a Container, the dialog box has an extra section for inherited access.